JPSieg/MeltR/Manual.md

 $$E = F_{max} + (F_{min} - F_{max})*\frac{(K_{D}+[A]_{T-estimated}+[B]_{T}X) - \sqrt{{(K_{D}+[A]_{T-estimated}+B]_{T}X)}^2 - 4[A]_{T-estimated}[B]_{T}X}}{2[A]_{T-estimated}}  \qquad (10)$$

-By default, the fit to determine X allows R and K	extsubscript{D} to float.
-The user should also use an argument called "low_K", to set the Kd in the optimization fit to several K	extsubscript{D} that are more than 10 times less than the fluorophore labeled strand concentrations, as described in Section 4.1.3.
-The user should then inspect the X from several iterations of the optimization algorithm set to different "low_K" values to make sure it is similar to the iteration that allows the K	extsubscript{D} to float.
+By default, the fit to determine X allows R and K\textsubscript{D} to float.
+The user should also use an argument called "low_K", to set the Kd in the optimization fit to several K\textsubscript{D} that are more than 10 times less than the fluorophore labeled strand concentrations, as described in Section 4.1.3.
+The user should then inspect the X from several iterations of the optimization algorithm set to different "low_K" values to make sure it is similar to the iteration that allows the K\textsubscript{D} to float.

-[A]	extsubscript{T} is then corrected with Equation 11.
+[A]\textsubscript{T} is then corrected with Equation 11.

 $$ [A]_{T}  = \frac{[A]_{T-estimated}}{X}  \qquad (11)$$

 ### 3.1.3 Method 1 Van't Hoff plot

-Method 1 fits K	extsubscript{D}s that were passed from the preprocessing steps to Equation 6.
+Method 1 fits K\textsubscript{D}s that were passed from the preprocessing steps to Equation 6.
 Initial estimates for the dH and dS of helix formation are provided by the user in kcal as a list using the "vh_start" argument.
 The default is -70 kcal/mol and 0.180 kcal/mol/K for the enthalpy and entropy respectively, and will work for most helices.
 The free energy of helix formation at 37 <span>&#176;</span>C (dG) was calculated from the dH and dS values provided by the fit (Equation 12).

 $$ dG = dH - 310.15*dS \qquad (12) $$